 The L-09 is not your average steel-string.
 The body shape, the bracing and the neck have their own unique twist with a strong classical influence.

-I fitted mine with a Sunrise pickup and a customised B-Band setup, making this a triple source pickup system.
+I fitted mine with a Sunrise pickup and a customized B-Band setup, making this a triple source pickup system.

 When fitting this system the pickup market had just started to properly expand.